Solicitors for You

 A landlord electrical safety certificate is valid for five years from the date of inspection, unless the report specifies a shorter interval due to identified risks.
 While the five-year validity is standard, landlords should consider arranging a new inspection earlier if:

 For newly built properties or those with new electrical installations, the Electrical Installation Certificate issued during construction is valid for the first five years.
-Landlords must ensure a new EICR is completed at the end of this period to remain compliant.
+Landlords must have a qualified electrician produce a new electrical safety certificate at the end of this period to remain compliant.

 Penalties for Non-Compliance with Electrical Safety Regulations